Skip to main content

 On the way to Fort Duquesne at the forks of the Ohio, Braddock's army crossed the Youghiogheny River at Stewart's Crossings (Connellsville) on June 29-30, 1755.
 The army spent two days here in Connellsville, and on the second day, they baked bread for the last time before the attack on the French.
 The attack resulted in a major defeat for the British army.

-This historic year of 2020 will result in a change to the Connellsville Historical Society's 17th Annual Braddock's Crossing of the Yough Event.
-This, also, is the 50th Birthday of the Connellsville Historical Society.
-The two events are going to be combined in this year's celebration to be held on Saturday, June 27, 2020, at the Crawford Cabin site.
+This year's celebration to be held on Saturday, June 28th , at the Crawford Cabin site.
 The event will begin at 11:00 am with an Opening Ceremony.
 There will be re-enactors available to interact with and gain knowledge of life here when this was the frontier region of our country.
-We will also celebrate 50 years of preserving Connellsville history.
+We will also celebrate 54 years of preserving Connellsville history.
 Volunteers are always welcome.

 Sign Guest Book View Guest Book